tierra/mwpublisher/README.md

 ## License

-Copyright © 2006 Bryan Petty et al [MediaWiki Publisher](http://mwpublisher.org/)
+Copyright © 2006 Bryan Petty

 Portions of mwpGenericParser and the Sanitizer classes are Copyright © 2002-2005 Brion Vibber.
 Please see individual files for additional copyright